 Although these calculations are helpful in determining how much you need in an emergency fund, you should consider your individual situation very carefully.

 For example, what if you lost your job?
-Did you know that for working adults who become unemployed, the median length of time it takes to find another job is about 20 weeks, or 5 months?
+Did you know that for working adults who become unemployed, the median length of time it takes to find another job is about 20 weeks, or five months?
 You may qualify for unemployment benefits during this time, but these benefits tend to be very small and too low to sustain you financially.
-How much money would you need on hand to live for 5 months until you could find a new job?
+How much money would you need on hand to live for five months until you could find a new job?